Ruthybird Campbell Marmelstein

 inside C/D cover of "Songs of The Stonewall 40"

-Ruthybird in Washington Square Park in Greenwich Village, NY --
+Ruthybird in Washington Square Park in Greenwich Village, NYC --

 with the Birds!